Asahi daily, an official Tokyo Olympics partner, urges Games cancellation | Health

 - Japan

-Japan's Asahi Shimbun, an official partner of the Tokyo 2020 Olympics, called for the Summer Games to be canceled in an editorial on Wednesday, citing risks to public safety and strains on the medical system from the COVID-19 pandemic.
-Poll after poll has shown the majority of the public is opposed to holding the Games this summer, concerned about tens of thousands of athletes and officials descending on a country that has mostly remained closed to foreigners since last year and where vaccinations have proceeded slowly.
+Japanese newspaper publisher Asahi Shimbun, an official partner of the Tokyo 2020 Olympics, called for the Summer Games to be canceled in an editorial on Wednesday, citing risks to public safety and strains on the medical system from the COVID-19 pandemic.
+Several polls have shown the majority of the public is opposed to holding the Games this summer, concerned about tens of thousands of athletes and officials descending on a country that has mostly remained closed to foreigners since last year and where vaccinations have proceeded slowly.

-Several of Japan's other major dailies, such as the Nikkei, the Mainichi, and the Yomiuri, are also Tokyo 2020 official partners.
+The company would "continue its activities as an official partner while monitoring the COVID-19 situation," the statement said.
 The Asahi's editorial was widely shared on social media, garnering more than 30,000 tweets by late morning.

+But Olympic organizers have dug in their heels, pointing to other successful sports events as evidence that the Games can go ahead.
+Speaking ahead of a Tokyo 2020 executive board meeting on Wednesday, Tokyo 2020 President Seiko Hashimoto said only one coach tested positive for coronavirus over the course of four test events with almost 7,000 visitors from some 50 countries.

 "The Olympics will happen, even without spectators. ...
 Once it begins, everybody will be glad," he said.
 Much of Japan, including host city Tokyo, remains under the third state of emergency that is widely expected to be extended beyond this month, and although Japan has been spared the coronavirus ravages of overseas nations, it has struggled to control the fourth wave of infections across the country.